Bibiana González Rave

 The birth of

-In 2015, I was awarded “Winemaker of the Year” by the San Francisco Chronicle, a year after being named one of Wine Enthusiast “40 Under 40 America’s Tastemakers”.
+In 2015, I was awarded “Winemaker of the Year” by the San Francisco Chronicle, just over a year after being named one of Wine Enthusiast “40 Under 40 America’s Tastemakers”.

 The icon for Cattleya wines is an embossed orchid representing the Cattleya Trinae.